CSI HR: The Case of the 13-Inch Blade (Restaurant Compliance)

 Employee Profiles Guide Scheduling

-The ahead-of-the-curve scheduling tool in WorkforceHUB tracks employee profiles.
-Managers input ages and certifications for employees.
+Many FLSA violations can be avoided with a smart scheduling tool that tracks employee profiles.
+With WorkforceHub, managers input ages and certifications for employees.
 Then they create shift rules using the settings.
 For example, they can require at least two employees 18 years or older per shift.
 This would ensure an adult was there to clean the meat slicer.
 The extra adult is protection against one calling in sick.

 If they attempt to staff a shift without two adults, the system will alert them.
-This ensures all shifts have an employee over 18.
+This helps busy managers make sure all shifts have an employee over 18.
 Adults are lawfully able to perform potentially hazardous duties.
-Employers can also track certifications such as food handler’s permits.
-(There also may be special training for cleaning dangerous equipment.)
+Employers can also track certifications such as food handler’s permits or manufacturer-required equipment training.

 You can’t expect employees to follow rules if they don’t know them.
 Educating employees begins when they are hired.
-A well-written handbook helps with restaurant compliance.
-WorkforceHUB makes it easy to create and maintain a good handbook.
+A well-written employee handbook helps with restaurant compliance.
+WorkforceHub makes it easy to create and maintain a good handbook.
+During onboarding, administrators include a link to the handbook in the digital new hire packet.
+New hires can read company policies and verify their agreement and understanding with e-signature.
+This helps protects both employees and employers.

 Employee Dashboard Restaurant Compliance Reminders

-With WorkforceHUB, employees clock in online with a web clock.
+With WorkforceHub, employees clock in with a web portal or in a mobile app.
 The employer posts policy reminders on the main dashboard next to the clock.
 Daily reminders help employees remember rules.

-During shifts, all employees (over and under 18) know the company policies.
-Especially safety rules.
+During shifts, all employees (over and under 18) know the company policies –especially critical safety rules.

 Of course, employees break rules occasionally.
-If an employee violates, the signature verification gives the employer some legal protection.
+If an employee violates a rule, the signature verification gives the employer some legal protection.
 If the DOL investigates, at least they can show that employees were trained on policies.

-Restaurant owners need to understand tip laws.
-They vary by state.
-And the FLSA has some regulations on tips.
+Restaurant owners need to understand state and federal tip laws.
 For example, managers are usually not allowed to take money from the tip pool.
-It is generally okay to split tips among back-of-house and front-of-house employees.
+In most states, it is generally okay to split tips among back-of-house and front-of-house employees.

-TimeWorksPlus captures punches and creates time cards.
-If the DOL audits, you run a report for any pay period.
-The report contains wage and hour information.
-Plus everything the FLSA requires.
+WorkforceHub captures punches and creates timecards.
+If the DOL audits your company, you can run a time and labor report for any pay period.
+The report shows employee hours worked, shift schedules and other pertinent data.

 A DOL violation can bring an expensive fine.
 Some small businesses can’t survive a typical penalty.
 To get an idea of the fines, visit the newsroom on the DOL website.
-A buffet restaurant was recently fined $150,000.
-A Mexican restaurant was fined $203,000.
+A buffet restaurant was recently fined $150,000 and a Mexican restaurant was fined $203,000.

 Note: The preceding story is true.
 However, names, locations, and other details have been changed to protect the privacy of the people involved.